ArtyomKozyrev8/js6tables/README.md

 Also it is absolutely possible to use the tables with any other backend Python (any other language) framework or, if you do not need periodic updates of your tables, without any backend.

-There are 4 table types: MyFilteredSortedTable, MyFilterSortUpdTable, PagedTable, PagedUpdTable.
+There are 4 table types: BasicTable, BasicUpdTable, PagedTable, PagedUpdTable.
 And one support class TableStyle which is used to define styles of you tables.
 First two types are fine for small tables, e.g up to 300 rows tables, two other types are well suited for big table 1000+ (was tested even with 50 000 rows) rows of data.
 All tables have searchbox, which helps to find rows with a certain data; columns are sortable; download in CSV button.
-Updatable tables (get regular updates from your backend API endpoint) has button to stop or start updates, note if you used seachbox, you have stoped regular updates, clear searchbox to renew them; you can also choose rows per page number with the help of another button.
+Updatable tables (get regular updates from your backend API endpoint) has button to stop or start updates, note if you used seachbox, you have stoped regular updates, clear searchbox to renew them; you can also choose rows per page number with the help of another selector button.

-Steps to use MyPetTables:
+Steps to use js6tables:

 1. create html file;

-2. export mypettables.file to the html file, in example it is exported as module in head tag:
+2. export js6tables.file to the html file, in example it is exported as module in head tag:
 `<script type="module" src="some_source"></script>`

-3. create div with id where mypettables table should be created;
+3. create div with id where js6tables table should be created;

-4. create separate js file or do the following in the bottom of body tag of html page inside script tag, at the start of the file import classes from mypetatables.js:
+4. create separate js file or do the following in the bottom of body tag of html page inside script tag, at the start of the file import classes from js6tables.js:
 `<script type="module">`
-`import { TableStyle, MyFilteredSortedTable, MyFilterSortUpdTable, PagedTable, PagedUpdTable }`
+`import { TableStyle, BasicTable, BasicUpdTable, PagedTable, PagedUpdTable }`

 Note that you can still organise your code without import/export and type="module" way.